aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/mass-shootings/from-the-depths-a-prayer-for-christchurch-by-rabbi-menachem-creditor.html.md

 <body>
 Title: From the Depths: A Prayer For Christchurch, by Rabbi Menachem Creditor (2019)<br />
 Primary contributor: menachem.creditor<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24225">http://opensiddur.org/?p=24225</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24225">http://opensiddur.org/?p=24225</a>
 <p />
 <hr />